 Trophoblastic cells have an affinity for blood vessels and therefore the tumours have a tendency to metastasise through the haematogenous route.

-Choriocarcinoma is one of the (more common) causes of cannonball metastases to the lung.
+Choriocarcinoma is one of the causes of cannonball metastases to the lungs.

 High levels of βhCG are usually seen in cases of choriocarcinoma.

 Treatment and prognosis

-The tumour is aggressive in its behaviour and metastases are often frequent (lungs are common metastatic site).
-Despite this aggressiveness, it is generally highly chemosensitive and carries a much better cure rate than other comparable malignancies.
+The tumour is aggressive in its behaviour and metastases are often frequent, with the lungs being a common site of metastasis.
+Despite its aggressiveness, it is generally highly chemosensitive and carries a much better cure rate than other comparable malignancies.

-A significant proportion of the complications arise from haemorrhage due to high vascularity in either primary tumour or metastases.
+A significant proportion of the complications arises from haemorrhage due to high vascularity in either the primary tumour or its metastases.

 - 1. Bazot M, Cortez A, Sananes S et-al. Imaging of pure primary ovarian choriocarcinoma.
 AJR Am J Roentgenol.
 2004;182 (6): 1603-4.
 AJR Am J Roentgenol (full text) - Pubmed citation